-Remember, good sleep is key to great health, sharp brains, and overall wellness, says experts.
+Remember, good sleep is key to excellent health, sharp brains, and overall wellness, say experts.
 Ready for comfort?
 Just get a neck pillow.
-This guide will explain why neck pillows are important.
-Plus, we'll show you how to adjust it for the most comfort and how to maintain it for longevity.
+This guide will explain why neck pillows are essential.
+Plus, we'll show you how to adjust them for the most comfort and how to maintain them for longevity.

 Why Do We Need A Neck Pillow?